Get Started

 This connecting line is called an Edge.

-Connect the Out-Connector on the right side of the Start Node to the In-Connector on the left side of the LLM Node.
+Connect the Out-Pin on the right side of the Start Node to the In-Pin on the left side of the LLM Node using an edge.

-This passes the Start Node’s input values into the LLM Node.
+This will pass the input from the Start Node to the LLM Node.

-Hover over the edge and click the … button to delete it if needed.
+To remove the connection, hover over the edge and click the button to delete it.

 Step 4: Write the System Prompt